pak3nuh/kafka-scheduler/README.md

 handler only logs failures. **Messages with error aren't retried**.

 More advanced error handling is planned, but not yet available.
 Will depend on what is requested.

+#### At least once semantics

+I'm aiming at **at least once** semantics for the delivery system, ensuring every message is delivered.

+Like every Kafka application, it is very difficult to ensure exactly one semantics.
+There are are some statefull objects (mainly kafka) and intricate moving parts to manage.
+I'll try to avoid this, but I can't guarantee it.
+Nevertheless, if receiving duplicate messages is a problem, the final topic consumers should expect them.

 ## Roadmap